 My Process of Creating Perfume

-I started making natural perfumes in the early 1990's.
-I launched my first perfume company Grandiflorum Perfumes in 1995, which were sold in Bergdorf Goodman's and Neiman Marcus.
-I created all the liquid and solid perfumes and, the facial oil.
-In 1997, I launched my own company Aftelier Perfumes where I hand-blend each of my perfumes from the comprehensive collection of strikingly beautiful natural essences that I have assembled over the years from hidden corners of the world.
+I started making natural perfumes in the 1990's.
+The products from my first perfume company partnership Grandiflorum Perfumes were sold in Bergdorf Goodman's and Neiman Marcus.
+I created all the liquid and solid perfumes and the facial oil.
+Later I launched my own company Aftelier Perfumes, where I now hand-blend each of my perfumes from the comprehensive collection of strikingly beautiful natural essences that I have assembled over the years from hidden corners of the world.
 Finding these essences is a quest that I enjoy as much as the act of creating with them.
 Often I smell a dozen versions of the same oil, searching for one that surpasses all the rest.
 Some of the essences in my palette are antiques that have aged for many decades, like fine wines.

 Each perfume that I create starts with a concept, an attempt to capture a feeling and an aesthetic experience.
 With some perfumes, the first iteration is almost perfect.
 Others are the fruit of weeks of revisions to achieve an ideal balance.